Rote Learning Considered Useful: Generalizing over Memorized Data in LLMs: Introduction

 To summarize, our contributions are: \begin{itemize} \item[1.]
-We propose the memorize-then-generalize framework (Section~\ref{sec: setup}) and show that LLMs can generalize over rote memorized data.
-We also show that deeper rote memorization leads to better generalization (Section~\ref{sec: effectness}). \item[2.]
-When injecting new knowledge, the memorize-then-generalize framework is efficient and more accurate than standard supervised fine-tuning (SFT) and in-context learning (ICL) settings (Section~\ref{sec: knowledge injection}). \item[3.]
-We show that generalization occurs as LLMs can reinterpret the rote memorized data learnt through the \triggerprompt{} through the lens of semantically meaningful prompts during generalization training (Section \ref{sec:internal}). \item[4.]
-We highlight both the positive and negative aspects of this intriguing phenomenon.
-We present preliminary results showing that deeper memorization can boost reasoning abilities, yet also risks misuse through malicious reinterpretation (Section~\ref{sec: implications}). \end{itemize}
+We propose a memorize-then-generalize framework to decouple the rote memorization and generalization in training (Section~\ref{sec: setup}).
+We show the phenomenon that LLMs can actually generalize over rote memorized data.
+Based on this framework, we further find that deeper memorization leads to better generalization (Section~\ref{sec: effectness}). \item[2.]
+In the representation space, we show that the model initially memorizes new facts in a relational, structural form through the \triggerprompt{}.
+During the second phase of generalization, LLMs can reinterpret the \triggerprompt{} as semantically meaningful prompts.
+(Section \ref{sec:internal}). \item[3.]
+We highlight both the positive and negative applications of this framework in Section~\ref{sec: implications}.
+On the positive side, the memorize-then-generalize paradigm proves more efficient and accurate than standard supervised fine-tuning (SFT) and in-context learning (ICL) for injecting new knowledge (Section~\ref{sec: knowledge injection}).
+Preliminary evidence further suggests that deeper memorization can enhance factual reasoning tasks (Section~\ref{sec: reasoning}).
+At the same time, we highlight potential risks of misuse, as malicious reinterpretations of memorized data may produce harmful outputs alongside benign ones (Section~\ref{sec: misuse}). \end{itemize}